2023 Dates

-You must have the following: A minimum of a signed Learners Permit.
-Your own street legal, registered and insured car (trucks and SUVs are allowed.)
+The clinic is open to all ages - teens, adults, seniors - with either a signed Learner's Permit or state driver's license.
+You can use your own street legal, registered and insured vehicle (trucks and SUVs are allowed).
 Using the car that the student drives or will be driving in the future is highly recommended.

 We see the clinic as an important community service, so the cost is kept to a minimum.
 The fee for the entire day is only $150 per driver and car.

-To sign up for our clinics please click on the signup form at the top of this page to download, then scan and email the completed form to drivingclinic@thunderhill.com
+To sign up for our clinics please click on the signup link to MotorsportReg at the top of this page to register online.
+If the student is a minor, please download and fill out the minor form at the top of the page and send to: drivingclinic@thunderhill.com

 For questions regarding our Car Control Clinics please call 530-934-5588 x103.